Todochris/CheatSheets/GitHub CheatSheet.md

     $ git branch -m [branch-name]
 Renames the current branch name

+    $ git branch -f [branch-name] [commit-new]
+Move a branch [branch-name] to another commit [commit-new]

+    $ git branch -u origin/main [branch]
+Set to follow the local [branch] for the remote branch main.
+If you want to follow another branch than main.

 ## STAGE & SNAPSHOT

 **Working with snapshots and the Git staging area git status show modified files in working directory, staged for your next commit**
+    $ git status
+Check the status of your repository to see what changes have been made

     $ git add [file]
 Add a file as it looks now to your next commit (stage), use `*` to say all files and folders content